ChadiEch/ambassador-tracking-backend/src/instagram-webhook/SETUP-GUIDE.md

 2. Your Instagram account must be a Business account
 3. Your Facebook Page must be connected to your Instagram Business account
 4. The webhook URL must be publicly accessible (localhost won't work)
+5. Tag detection requires a scheduled task, not webhooks